Core Ultra 5 236V vs EPYC 4124P

 So, is Core Ultra 5 236V better than EPYC 4124P?

-Not in a simple one-size-fits-all way.
-EPYC 4124P makes more sense for workstation-style multi-core throughput, while Core Ultra 5 236V is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 4124P makes more sense for workstation-style multi-core throughput, while Core Ultra 5 236V is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 5 236V is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 5 236V is the stronger fit.
 You are getting 1% better PassMark, backed by 8 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 5 236V still looks like the safer overall buy.
-Core Ultra 5 236V is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 1% better PassMark.
+Core Ultra 5 236V still makes the most sense overall.
+Core Ultra 5 236V comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 1% better PassMark.

 Which one is more future-proof for 2026 and beyond?